auygur/CNN-MNIST_Keras/README.md

 Approach:  Vanilla model and a model with drop-outs are compared.
 Learning curves are visualized.

-## Data
-- Data is imported from keras' built in package (keras.datasets import mnist)

-## Files
-- main.py includes all the codes for cleaning the data and models.

 ## Learning Curves (Visualization):
 - Without Drop-out:
 <p align="center">